Policy and Procedure Name:

 employers can certify, reject, or clarify their certification.

-Only a sole-proprietor who has elected coverage for themselves can
+a sole proprietor who has elected coverage for themselves can certify their own

-Employers who have certified the claim retain the right to appeal a
+who have certified the claim retain the right to appeal a decision.

-No later than 28 calendar days after BWC received notice of the claim
+later than 28 calendar days after BWC received notice of the claim and provides

 b.
 No